Single-index models for extreme value index regression: Introduction

 \section{Introduction}

-Extreme value theory (EVT) is an efficient statistical tool to analyse the probability of occurrence of a rare event in various fields such as meteorology, economics, sociology, ecology, life sciences, and so on.
-A rare event is defined as one whose data is extremely high or low or located at the tail-end of the data distribution.
-Many authors have developed the method, theory, and application of EVT, which are summarised in Beirlant et al. (2004), de Haan and Ferreira (2006), and Dey and Yan (2016).
-The tail behaviour of the distribution can be classified into three types: heavy tail, light tail, and short tail.
-Such division is controlled by a parameter called extreme value index (EVI).
-If EVI is positive, the distribution has heavy tail.
-The light and short tails correspond to zero and negative EVI respectively.
-In this paper, we focus on the case of heavy tail or positive EVI.
-The estimation of EVI is one of the most important topics in extreme value statistics.
-The Hill estimator, proposed by Hill (1975), is the fundamental estimator of positive EVI.
+Analyzing the probability of occurrence of a rare event is important to evaluate risk assessment in diverse fields such as meteorology, economics, sociology, ecology, and life sciences.
+A rare event is defined as one for which data values are extremely high or low or which are located at the tail of the distribution.
+Extreme value theory (EVT) is an efficient statistical tool for investigating the tail behavior of a distribution.
+Many authors have developed the method, theory, and application of EVT, as summarized by Beirlant et al. (2004), de Haan and Ferreira (2006), and Dey and Yan (2016).
+The tail behavior of the distribution is classifiable into three types: heavy tail, light tail, and short tail.
+Such division is controlled by a parameter called the extreme value index (EVI).
+The distribution has a heavy tail if EVI is positive.
+The light and short tails respectively correspond to zero and negative EVI.
+As described in this paper, we specifically examine the case of heavy tail or positive EVI because estimation of the positive EVI is more difficult than it is in other cases.
+The Hill estimator, proposed by Hill (1975), is known as the fundamental estimator for positive EVI.
+As described in this paper, we specifically examine the case of positive EVI and assume a Pareto-type distribution.
+The Hill estimator is related closely to the maximum likelihood estimator for the EVI under the Pareto-type distribution.
+As explained below, our proposed estimator can be regarded as a covariate-dependent extension of the Hill estimator.